sanderland/katrain/INSTALL.md

 As you can see it scores about twice as high as the Intel UHD chip and KataGo has selected it as it's sole device.
 You can configure KataGo to use *both* the AMD and the Intel devices to get the best performance out of the system.

-* Open the 'analysis_config.cfg' file in the KataGo folder.
+* Open the 'analysis_config.cfg' file in the `katrain/KataGo` folder in your python packages, or local sources.
+  If you can't find it, turn on `debug_level=1` in general settings and look for the command that is used to start KataGo.
 * Search for `numNNServerThreadsPerModel` (~line 75), uncomment the line by deleting the # and set the value to 2.
 The line should read `numNNServerThreadsPerModel = 2`.
 * Search for `openclDeviceToUseThread` (~line 117), uncomment by deleting the # and set the values to the device ID numbers identified in the terminal.
   From the example above, we would want to use devices 1 and 2, for the Intel and AMD GPU's, but not device 0 (the CPU).
 In our case, the lines should read: